samvera/hyrax/README.md

 1. A SQL RDBMS (MySQL, SQLite)
 1. [Redis](http://redis.io/) key-value store
 1. Ruby
-## !!
-Ensure that you have all of the above components installed before you continue. !!
+l## !!
+Ensure that you have all of the above components installled before you continue. !!

 ## Creating an application
-### Generate base Rails install
+### Generate base Rails installl
 ```rails new my_app```
 ### Add gems to Gemfile
 ```